 Clean lines and silhouetted designs give Ara mirrors their contemporary look and timeless feel.
 They are inspired by over one hundred years of mirrors and hand mirror styles.
 Made from acrylic they are surprisingly light and are hung from a delicate brass chain.
 They sit beautifully on their own, in a small cluster or as the whole collection.
-This full collection is stocked by Liberty.
+This full collection is also stocked by Liberty.

 Alloy pays homage to traditional silversmithing, the coaster inspired by the Scottish Quaich, a cup symbolic of friendship which would be shared in the celebration of a guest’s arrival or departure; it was also traditionally used for whisky and brandy.
 Alloy’s combination of a faceted silhouettes its visual and physical lightness and strength of material give this piece its modern look and intriguing nature.